 Doormats can help keep dirt outside where it should be, rather than walked into the house and onto the floor.
 Mats that can protect the floor from getting wet are another useful item.
 When the floor does get dirty, a mop and a cloth are the main tools that can be used alongside a soft broom.
 Pads placed below table legs and chair castors are another practical item that can help prevent dents forming.

 When cleaning laminate flooring there are a number of things to consider.
-These are not waterproof floors, so while any spills should be cleaned up quickly, nothing more than a damp cloth should be used – and residue dried off.
-Do not use a wet mop that will soak the material, as this can seep into and under the laminate, causing it to warp and lose its shape.
+Excess water or liquid staying on the joints of laminate flooring boards will cause edge swelling potentially, even if the surface of laminate flooring board is water resistant.
+So while any spills should be cleaned up quickly, nothing more than a damp cloth should be used – and residue dried off.
+Do not use a wet mop or steam mop that will soak the material, as this can seep into and under the laminate, causing it to warp and lose its shape.

 Brushing with a soft-bristled broom should help keep dirt off without damaging the surface.
 Furniture should never be pushed or dragged across the floor as this is likely to cause damage.